peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

     newControlPoints[2][i]=cp[2]
     newControlPoints[3][i]=cp[3]
     }
-    // Finally, generate a Bezier curve (which is a special case
+    // Finally, generate a B&eacute;zier curve (which is a special case
     // of a B-spline curve)
     var curve=new BSplineCurve(
     newControlPoints,
-    [0,0,0,0,1,1,1,1] // cubic Bezier knot vector
+    [0,0,0,0,1,1,1,1] // cubic B&eacute;zier knot vector
     );
     // Alternatively, the curve could be generated with the
     // fromBezierCurve method: